 The WRTTC worked with the Midland College Health Sciences Division to begin a program that brings LVN's to Registered Nursing status within one year.
 This new program is servicing LVN students throughout the region to work to provide Registered Nurses for this vast rural area.

-For additional information regarding the WRTTC, visit wrttc.midland.edu or telephone (432) 336-7882.
+For additional information regarding the WRTTC, visit www.midland.edu/wrttc or telephone (432) 336-7882.

 Midland College's Williams Regional Technical Training Center in Fort Stockton

 Admissions and Registration